Fix Windows Update Error 0x80240439: 5 Working Methods

 Go to Settings > Time & Language > Date & Time.
 Make sure “Set time automatically” is toggled on.
 Click “Sync now” to force an immediate sync with Microsoft’s time servers.

-Syncing the clock fixed it instantly on our test laptop.
+Syncing the clock fixes it instantly when a wrong date is the cause.
 Check our guides on PC repair and disk space errors.

 #Bottom Line